Harete Hipango: Wikipedia edits

 On 27 January 2022, Hipango acknowledged that she had asked a member of her staff to edit her Wikipedia biography to remove any mention of negative or controversial issues that Hipango was involved in, including her attendance at anti-vaccination rallies.
 The staff member deleted the "Controversies" section of her Wikipedia page four times, identifying themselves as a staff member and therefore a person with a conflict of interest according to the Wikipedia community.
 Hipango later said that she regretted this request.

 2023 election

 In April 2023 the National Party announced that Hipango was its candidate for Te Tai Hauāuru for the 2023 election, making her the first National candidate for a Māori seat since the 2002 election.
 Final results indicated that she came third in the electorate with 1,382 votes compared to the winner Debbie Ngarewa-Packer's 16,358 votes.
 She had been ranked 31st on National's list, which was not high enough to keep her in Parliament.

 Following her election loss she joined New Zealand First.
+Hipango was selected to contest the Whanganui electorate for the 2026 election.